Bit-Nation/Pangea-Docs/README.md

 ### UI/UX Resources

- -  Most wireframes for the UI are discussed on Slack and uploaded to [Trello](https://trello.com/c/3lR4me7e/199-pangea-wireframes).
+ -  UI/UX matters are discussed on Slack and uploaded to Trello.
- -  Please have a look at our [branding repo](https://github.com/Bit-Nation/Bitnation-Branding-Guidelines) where you will find some ressources.
+ -  Please have a look at our [branding guidelines repo](https://github.com/Bit-Nation/Bitnation-Branding-Guidelines) where you will find resources like branding and UI source files.

+ ### Release model

+ -  Following the [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) methodology we will be using sprint releases whenever possible.
+ -  Before releasing we are making sure all unit tests are passing.

 ### Software Testing, Bug Bounties, and Bug Reports